 i) The licence holder must take out adequate insurance against liability for any damage caused by the animal;

-j) Licences must be renewed every 2 years.
+j) Licences must be renewed every two years.

 The Council is required to specify conditions which: